 Information about biosynthetic capacity of the strain/species used as a source is helpful.
 Our Perl scripts search available databases automatically but unfortunately most metabolites relevant for the projects that we have been supporting are underrepresented in databases.

 Often purification is necessary for the identification of compounds responding to a treatment (see below).
 Because the efficiency of ionization and thus intensity of the MS signal varies widely with structure of the analyte, wrong targets for purification were often selected in the past, resulting in purified metabolites in amounts insufficient for structure elucidation and biological assays.
-The evaporative light scattering detector (ELSD) will solve this problem because ELSD signal is roughly proportional to the mass of the analyte irrespective of its structure.
+The evaporative light scattering detector (ELSD) will solve this problem.

 Examples of papers in which we used nontargeted metabolic profiling:

-Apart from the preparation of standards for analytical methods, purified metabolites are often needed for biological experiments, for instance for studies of toxicity and in enzymatic transformations.
+Apart from the preparation of standards, purified and/or synthetic metabolites are needed for studies of toxicity and enzymatic transformations.
 Below you see purification of enniatins as an example: